WeiAugust/design-pattern/README.md

 # design-pattern
-notes and examples for design pattern
+notes and examples for design pattern.

+test